Baqend/guide/src/index.md

 };
 ```

-Baqend Handlers can also require other Baqend modules by requiring them from the parent folder.
+In Baqend Handlers modules are required from the parent folder.

 ```js
 //onUpdate